AcedenD/CMPE131team4/Specification.md

 ------------------------------------------------------------------------USE-CASE-12-----------------------------------------------------------------------

-\# Use Case Description
+# Use Case Description

 Product Name: Task Managerinator

 Problem Statement: The project allows users to manage a set of tasks and be able to collaborate and share tasks with other users.

 **Use Case Name: Track total time online **

-**Date: 4/4/21**
+Date: 4/4/21

-\## Summary
+## Summary

 The software will track the total amount of time the user is logged in on the application, this will then be shown to the users a total number and as a graph that is broken down into what day of the week they were spent

-\## Actors
+## Actors

-1. Software
+    Software

-2. User
+    User

-\## Preconditions
+## Preconditions

 User can create an account

-\## Triggers
+## Triggers

 When user logs in

-\## Primary Sequence
+## Primary Sequence

-1. User Logs in
+    User Logs in

-2. Software begins tracking how long they are logged in till they log off
+    Software begins tracking how long they are logged in till they log off

-\## Primary Postconditions
+## Primary Postconditions

-* total time spent logged in is saved by the software to that User
+    total time spent logged in is saved by the software to that User

-\*  A graph is made showing the user their usage across the week
+* A graph is made showing the user their usage across the week

 ---------------------------------------------------------------------Usecase 13---------------------------------------------------------------------------------------

-***\*Product Name:\**** Task Managerinator
+*Product Name:* Task Managerinator

-**Problem Statement:** The project allows users to manage a set of tasks and be able to collaborate and share tasks with other users.
+Problem Statement: The project allows users to manage a set of tasks and be able to collaborate and share tasks with other users.

-***\*Use Case Name:\**** Restrict Task Deletion
+*Use Case Name:* Restrict Task Deletion

-***\*Date:\**** 4/4
+*Date:* 4/4

-**## Summary**
+## Summary

 Deleting or comleting a task should be restricted to caertain users who have the correct permissions in order to make sure not anyone can set a task as done or deleted, making things easier to manage

-**## Actors**
+## Actors

 actor 1: System

-**## Preconditions**
+## Preconditions

 precond 1: users have accounts

 precond 2: projects are working

 precond 3: tasks can be created

-**## Triggers**
+## Triggers

 when user tries to delete or complete a task

-**## Primary Sequence**
+## Primary Sequence

 \1.
 User clicks on task

 \2. user clicks on a button to delete tasks

 \3. it works depending on whether the user has the right permissions

-**## Primary Postconditions**
+## Primary Postconditions

 \1.
 Task still exists or is deleted depending on if the user has the right permissions

------Use Case 14
+-----Use Case 14-----------------------------------------------------------------------------------------

-\# Use Case Description
+# Use Case Description

 Product Name: Task Managerinator

 Problem Statement: The project allows users to manage a set of tasks and be able to collaborate and share tasks with other users.

 **Use Case Name: User can split tasks in subtasks

-**Date: 4/4/21**
+Date: 4/4/21

-\## Summary
+## Summary

 A task can be further split into sub tasks that can be assigned to users

-\## Actors
+## Actors

-1. Software
+    Software

-2. User
+    User

-\## Preconditions
+## Preconditions

 User can create an account

 Users can create tasks

-\## Triggers
+## Triggers

 When a user tries to create subtasks

 When a user creates a task

-\## Primary Sequence
+## Primary Sequence

-1. User creates task
+    User creates task

-2. user can now create subtasks within the task and assign it to other people
+    user can now create subtasks within the task and assign it to other people

-\## Primary Postconditions
+## Primary Postconditions

-* subtasks are now shown and can bea signed to other users
+    subtasks are now shown and can bea signed to other users

 ##Alternate sequence

-- User clicks on task
+    User clicks on task
-- user can now add subtasks that are displayed underneath the task
+    user can now add subtasks that are displayed underneath the task

---------------------------------------------------Use case 15
+--------------------------------------------------Use case 15------------------------------------------------------------------------------

-\# Use Case Description
+# Use Case Description

 Product Name: Task Managerinator

 Problem Statement: The project allows users to manage a set of tasks and be able to collaborate and share tasks with other users.

 **Use Case Name: Let users add a README

-**Date: 4/4/21**
+Date: 4/4/21

-\## Summary
+## Summary

 users can edit and create a README in order to tell other users of certain details that they might not be aware of about the project

-\## Actors
+## Actors

-1. User
+    User

-\## Preconditions
+## Preconditions

 User can create an account

 User can create a project

-\## Triggers
+## Triggers

 User clicks a button to create a README

-\## Primary Sequence
+## Primary Sequence

-1. User clicks a button to create a README
+    User clicks a button to create a README

-2. user can now write the README
+    user can now write the README

-3. user saves the README
+    user saves the README

-\## Primary Postconditions
+## Primary Postconditions

-* All users of the project can now see the README
+    All users of the project can now see the README

 NON-FUNCTIONAL REQUIREMENTS:

-1) The system shall be available 24 hours/day and be able to upgrade while it is running.
+    The system shall be available 24 hours/day and be able to upgrade while it is running.
-2) System shall authenticate the user to maintain security and privacy.
+    System shall authenticate the user to maintain security and privacy.
-3) System shall display 10 tasks per page and download files within five seconds.
+    System shall display 10 tasks per page and download files within five seconds.